 - 1.18 For projects at an early stage of development that have not entered their sourcing approach, an application must include: - source information for the baseline costs, supplemented with uncertainty costs based on assessed delivery risk - source information for the licensee's approach to cost estimation, which may include a qualitative or quantitative explanation of a baseline cost element (e.g. probabilistic P50 value) - a cost comparison analysis against the market or benchmarking - a description of how and when cost uncertainty will be reduced as the project proceeds towards initiation and throughout delivery.

 Annexes

 Index

-Annex Name of annex Page no. 1 Application process 36
+Annex Name of annex Page no. Annex 1 Name of annex Application process Page no. 36

 Annex 1: Application process